biodatlab/egbi101/python-programming/README.md

 - Import and export notebooks easily

 #
-This [jupyter notebook](https://github.com/wieheistdu/egbi101/blob/main/python-programming/introduction_to_python.ipynb) will give you the fundamental details of Python programming and some hands-on biomedical related exercises to boost up your skills.
-The topics consist of:
+You can try running this [Jupyter Notebook](https://github.com/wieheistdu/egbi101/blob/main/python-programming/introduction_to_python.ipynb) and clicking the "Open in Colab" button to open it in the Colabolaratory notebook.
+This notebook provides fundamental details of Python programming along with hands-on biomedical-related exercises to enhance your skills.
+The topics covered include:

 - Variables and Built-in Functions
 - Strings